Getting Started¶

 (whizz) $ pip install galileoQC

 Then start up a jupyterlab notebook.
-For more information about this, see [1] .
+For more information about jupyterlab, see [1] .
 The Jupyterlab-Desktop app [2] also works.

 For more information on installation see Install Details.